Aggregate-Intellect/easy-deploy-demo/README.md

 ## Step 0: Select an app
-There are two apps in this repository:
+There are two demo apps in this repository:

 * chainlit-chat: a simple Q&A-style chatbot
 * chainlit-autogen: a dialog between two agents, implented with PyAutogen